How we generated electricity in March

-In March, wind was our largest source of generation for the second consecutive month, providing 32.9% of our electricity.
+In May, gas was our largest source of generation, providing 25% of our electricity.
+Wind came second at 18.9%.

 If you have any questions about these figures, contact us here.